Aleksandr Khvostunov

-Aleksandr Khvostunov (born 9 January 1974) is an Uzbekistani football defender currently playing for NBU Osiyo.
+Aleksandr Khvostunov (born 9 January 1974) is an Uzbekistani former football defender.

 Playing career

 Club

 He played for Bunyodkor in 2007–2010.
 In July 2011 he joined FK Samarqand-Dinamo before playing in Qizilqum Zarafshon.
 In 2013, he joined NBU Osiyo, club playing in Uzbekistan First League.

 National team

 He earned 49 caps scoring 3 goals for the national team between 1997 and 2004.